-Art and Design
+Art and Design: Fine Art

-GCSE in Art and Design
+Qualification Gained: GCSE in Fine Art

-During the three year course students will practise a number of skills such as painting, drawing, printing, 3-D, relief work, sculpture and design alongside exploring ideas and researching themes.
+During the three year course students will practise a number of skills such as painting, drawing, printing, 3-D, relief work, clay, sculpture and design alongside exploring ideas and researching themes.
+Teachers support learning with a personalised approach to develop the individual strengths and weaknesses of students.